6. The -m (modifylinebreaks) switch¶

 statements can be added or removed (depending uponBeginStartsOnOwnLine

-); - line breaks after end statements can be removed but NOT added (see
+);line breaks after end statements can be removed but NOT added (see

 EndFinishesWithLineBreak